OpenStackweb/osf-website/src/pages/about/staff/index.md

     picture: /img/about-staff/markcollier.jpg
     title: Chief Operating Officer
     twitter: https://twitter.com/sparkycollier
-  - description: <p>Thierry Carrez is the General Manager at the Open Infrastructure Foundation, in charge of the  long-term health of the open source projects under the Foundation.
-A long-time elected member of  the OpenStack Technical Committee, he has been a Release Manager for the OpenStack project since  its inception, coordinating the effort and facilitating collaboration between contributors.</p>  <p>Thierry spoke about OpenStack, open innovation and open source project management at various  conferences around the world, including OSCON, LinuxCon, and FOSDEM.
-A Python Software Foundation  fellow, he was previously the Technical lead for Ubuntu Server at Canonical, an operational manager  for the Gentoo Linux Security Team, and an IT manager in various companies.</p>
+  - description: <p>Thierry Carrez is the General Manager of the Open Infrastructure Foundation.
+A systems engineer by trade, he was involved in the inception of the OpenStack project, and still contributes to its governance and release management.</p>  <p>With a personal interest in the intersection of sociology and technology, Thierry spoke about open innovation and open source at various conferences around the world, including OSCON, LinuxCon, and FOSDEM.
+He currently serves as Secretary and Director for the Open Source Initiative.
+He was recognized as a Python Software Foundation fellow in 2012, and previously worked as the Technical lead for Ubuntu Server at Canonical, an operational manager for the Gentoo Linux Security Team, and an IT manager in various companies.</p>
     linkedin: https://www.linkedin.com/in/thierry-carrez-652662a
     name: Thierry Carrez
     openStack: https://www.openstack.org/community/members/profile/154